 2012 promises to be yet another transformational year at Naturist Legacy Park!
 We're anxious to get started!

-SOURCE: This article is from the public non-members edition of the April 1, 2012 Naturist Legacy News Update.
-It was written by me.
+SOURCE: This article was published in both the members and non-members editions of the April 1, 2012 Naturist Legacy News Update.
+I am the author.
 Check out the 2012 Photo Galleries to see what was accomplished during this ambitious year of construction and development at Naturist Legacy Park.